AIRI-Institute/WaRP/README.md

 The dataset WaRP (Waste Recycling Plant) includes labeled images of an industrial waste sorting plant.
 We have selected 28 recyclable waste categories.
 Objects in the dataset are divided into the following groups: plastic bottles of 17 categories (class name with the bottle- prefix), glass bottles of three types (the glass- prefix), card boards of two categories, detergents of four categories, canisters and cans.
 The -full postfix means that the bottle is filled with air, i.e. not flat.
-This is important for the correct work of the manipulator on the conveyor

 Examples of instances of each category of the WaRP Dataset are presented in the figure below.